Nintendo's Super NES Classic is real: What we know so far

 It's called the "Super NES Classic Edition" -- or "Nintendo Classic Mini: Super Nintendo Entertainment System" if you live in Europe -- but you can call it the SNES Classic for short.

-It's coming September 29 for $80 or £80.
+It's coming September 29 for $80 or £80, or October 5 in Japan.
 Australian pricing has not yet been announced, but it converts roughly to AU$105.

 Here's everything we know about Nintendo's next assault on our bank accounts.